 “Building Advocacy for the Middle Neighborhood Movement,” Cleveland working group in Nov.
 2018

-Themed “Building Advocacy for Middle Neighborhoods,” this working group meeting, held on Nov 13th-14th, 2018, will bring together the growing movement of practitioners, policymakers, and researchers dedicated to stabilizing “on the edge” neighborhoods across the country.
+Themed “Building Advocacy for Middle Neighborhoods,” this convening, on November 13-14, 2018, will bring together the growing movement of practitioners, policymakers, and researchers dedicated to stabilizing “on the edge” neighborhoods around the country.
 Participants will share insights and learn about recent research efforts.
-The working group meeting will also provide practical information about how to mobilize support to better serve these communities.
+The meeting will also provide practical information about how to mobilize support to better serve these communities.

 If you have questions or would like to attend the working group meeting, contact Stephanie Sung at email@example.com.

 To join the middle neighborhoods mailing list, email Mark Leneker at firstname.lastname@example.org.

 Click here to view the summary report from the first meeting in Baltimore (Nov.
 2017).

 “Building Advocacy for Middle Neighborhoods” on Tuesday, November 13th and Wednesday, November 14th, 2018 in Cleveland, Ohio is an INVITATION ONLY working group meeting.
 Download the agenda here.